microsoft/MLOpsTemplate/src/workshop/documents/part_5.md

 ## Summary

-After a successful run of the CI pipeline, your team is looking to complete the process with a CD pipeline that will handle the deployment of the model without introducing any downtime in production (hot swap).
+After a successful run of the CI pipeline, your team is looking to complete the process with a CD pipeline that will handle the deployment of the model without introducing any downtime in production (otherwise termed as a "hot swap").

 The goal of this section is to get a fully functional CD pipeline that will: